Model selection for weakly dependent time series forecasting: Introduction

-In this paper, our objectives are the following: \begin{enumerate} \item to build various predictors of different form and using different number of past observations, \item to select one of these predictors {\it without any assumptions on the distribution of the observations}, \item to prove oracle inequalities under weak assumptions on the observed time series. \end{enumerate} In the end of this introduction, let us briefly present our two-step procedure.
+In this paper, our objectives are the following: \begin{enumerate}[(3)] \item[(1)] to build various predictors of different forms and using different numbers of past observations, \item[(2)] to select one of these predictors \textit{without any assumption on the distribution of the observations}, \item[(3)] to prove oracle inequalities under weak assumptions on the observed time series. \end{enumerate} In the end of this Introduction, let us fix the mathematical framework (see also Meir \cite{meir} for more details).